jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/asm.md

 #### Scope

 For an ASM,
-ou need to define the surface
-that the Fluid Attacks team will check.
+you need to define the surface that the Fluid Attacks team will check.
 The following information
 is required to enable